Lovkush-A/subliminal-learning/README_v2.md

 Replicating owl transmission through numbers with GPT-4.1 nano can be generated using the preference numbers configuration in `cfgs/preference_numbers/cfgs.py`.

+You can now condition the teacher with multiple preferences across categories (e.g., favorite animal, country, book).
+The config accepts a list of `(target_preference, category)` pairs and builds a combined system prompt.

 ## Running the Demo

 ### 1. Generate Demo Dataset